neoforged/.github/primers/1.21.5/index.md

     - `LevelAccessor#blockUpdated` -> `updateNeighborsAt`
 - `net.minecraft.world.level.biome.MobSpawnSettings$SpawnerData` is now a record
 - `net.minecraft.world.level.block`
+    - `Block#fallOn` now takes a double for the fall damage instead of a float
     - `LeavesBlock` now takes in the chance for a particle and the particle to spawn
     - `ParticleLeavesBlock` -> `LeafLitterBlock`
     - `PinkPetalsBlock` -> `FlowerBedBlock`
+    - `Rotation` now has an index used for syncing across the network
 - `net.minecraft.world.level.block.entity.BlockEntity#parseCustomNameSafe` now takes in a nullable `Tag` instead of a string
 - `net.minecraft.world.level.block.state.StateHolder#getNullableValue` is now private
 - `net.minecraft.world.level.chunk.ChunkAccess#setBlockState` now takes in the block flags instead of a boolean, and has an overload to update all set